CloverHealth/temple/docs/quick_start.rst

     temple update

-This will git merge the template changes into your repository.
+This will git merge the template changes into your repository into a special ``_temple_update`` branch.
 You will need to review the changes, resolve conflicts, and then ``git add`` and ``git push`` these changes yourself.

 Sometimes it is desired that projects always remain up to date with the latest template - for example, ensuring